Inria-NERV/vizaj/README.md

-# connectivity_tibo
+# Vizaj
-Tool to display brain connectivity from EEG
+Tool to display brain connectivity from EEG, this is Vizaj !!!